-Bug season is officially upon us and it’s time to open up the arsenal and make DIY Citronella Beeswax Candles.
+Bug season is officially upon us and it’s time to open up the arsenal and make homemade citronella candles.
 I live in Oklahoma and my usually painfully dry state is now swamplands.
 I have standing water in my backyard!
 It’s crazy!
 More rain is on the radar and the fleas, mosquito and ticks are laughing their fat little asses off at the girls and I scrambling around like lunatics trying to shield ourselves from all the winged creatures feasting on our blood!
 I’m not even going to mention our poor dog and cats!

 Last year about this time I did a post on a DIY Bug Repellent and also a Bug Bite Balm.
 I talked about the dangers of conventional bug repellents and stressed that squirting copious amounts of bug spray is highly toxic.
-I have made a new batch of my bug repellent (nixing the apple cider vinegar for witch hazel due to sensitive skin issues) and have already put it to good use but I have always wanted to make my own citronella candles because I LOVE candles and who doesn’t need as much protection as they can get with these dang mosquitos!
+I have made a new batch of my bug repellent and have already put it to good use but I have always wanted to make my own homemade citronella candles because I LOVE candles and who doesn’t need as much protection as they can get with these dang mosquitos!

 First, a few things about beeswax candles…..